nteleky/comp116-nteleky/forensics/README.md

 Public
 Template

-The suspect then tried to remake the Documents and Pictures folders, according to the bash history.
+The suspect then tried to recreate the Documents and Pictures folders, according to the bash history.

 The suspect then compressed their Dropbox, then changed Dropbox.zip to .dropbox.zip (to make it a hidden file), then removed the visible dropbox file.